 Death of Elijah Owen

-Elijah's workload was immense, as newspaper reports testify.
+Elijah's workload was immense, as newspaper reports and obituaries testify.
 In addition to all his local duties it was a surprise to discover him officating at weddings much further afield.
 For example, on 22 April, 1892, at St Matthew's Church, Newcastle-on-Tyne, he married Dr. Walter J E Sumpter, of Sherringham, Norfolk, and Annie I'Anson, of Berwick-upon-Tweed, and on 23 August that year at Rock Ferry, Cheshire, he married Dr Scott Purves and Isabel Cicely Cook, both of Ainwick, Northumberland.

 It was a strain his body could not sustain and, sadly, the family contentment was shattered when Elijah collapsed and died very suddenly on 22 February 1894 at the age of only fifty-seven, the cause of death being given as “Apoplexy” [also the c.o.d. of his brother Elias and almost certainly a stroke].

 His obituary in The North Wales Chronicle, Saturday, March 3, 1894.
 Page 7. reads:

 DEATH AND FUNERAL OF THE REV. ELIJAH OWEN, M.A.